Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 \subsection{Model}

 There is a finite population of $N$ units.
 We observe data for $T$ periods, $t = 1,..,T$.
 A unit's treatment status is denoted by $G_i \in \mathcal{G} \subseteq \{1,...,T, \infty \}$, where $G_i$ is the first period in which unit $i$ is treated, and $G_i = \infty$ denotes that a unit is never treated (or treated after period $T$).
-Note that we accommodate but do not require there to be never treated units --- it could be that $\infty \not \in \mathcal{G}$, in which case all units are eventually treated (a stepped wedge design).
+Our framework accommodates but does not require there to be never treated units --- it could be that $\infty \not \in \mathcal{G}$, in which case all units are eventually treated (a stepped wedge design).
 We assume that treatment is an absorbing state.\footnote{If treatment turns on and off, the parameters we estimate can be viewed as the intent-to-treat effect of first being treated at a particular date; see \citet{sun_estimating_2020} and \citet{de_chaisemartin_difference--differences_2021} for related discussion for DiD models.} We denote by $Y_{it}(g)$ the potential outcome for unit $i$ in period $t$ when treatment starts at time $g$, and define the vector $Y_i(g) = (Y_{i1}(g),...,Y_{iT}(g))' \in \reals^T$.
 We let $D_{ig} = 1[G_i = g]$.
 The observed vector of outcomes for unit $i$ is then $Y_i = \sum_g D_{ig} Y_i(g)$.

 Following \citet{neyman_application_1923} for randomized experiments and \citet{athey_design-based_2022} for settings with staggered treatment timing, our model is design-based: We treat as fixed (or condition on) the potential outcomes and the number of units first treated at each period $(N_g)$.
 The only source of uncertainty in our model comes from the vector of times at which units are first-treated, $G = (G_1,...,G_N)'$, which is stochastic.